-The school has adopted Supportive Intervention as the positive behaviour support tool.
-The Supportive Intervention programme aims to ensure that the necessary foundation skills will reduce the likelihood of risky or dangerous behaviour occurring in the first place, as well as to manage such behaviour when it does occur, using a range of Supportive Intervention physical interventions that aim to minimize risk without damaging the professional and supportive relationships between individuals.
+The school has adopted Safety Intervention as the positive behaviour support tool.
+The Safety Intervention programme aims to ensure that the necessary foundation skills will reduce the likelihood of risky or dangerous behaviour occurring in the first place, as well as to manage such behaviour when it does occur, using a range of Safety Intervention physical interventions that aim to minimize risk without damaging the professional and supportive relationships between individuals.

-All relevant staff have undergone Supportive Intervention training at the appropriate level which has been designed to enhance understanding and management of disruptive, aggressive and/or violent behaviour.
+All relevant staff have undergone Safety Intervention training at the appropriate level which has been designed to enhance understanding and management of disruptive, aggressive and/or violent behaviour.
 This approach aims to ensure that everyone involved in crisis situations which include disruptive, challenging or violent behaviour can maintain the care, welfare, safety and security of all involved.

-All staff undertake learning and are assessed by Supportive Intervention instructors who are trained through the Crisis Prevention Institute.
-The Forum School has instructors on the school team, one of whom is the Senior Behaviour Support Co-Coordinator and one of which a Deputy Home Manager.
+All staff undertake learning and are assessed by Safety Intervention instructors who are trained through the Crisis Prevention Institute.
+The Forum School are ensuring the availability of instructors on the school team, the Pastoral Manager is undergoing training to become our onsite instructor.
 Having trainers as part of the team onsite enables staff to access targeted advice regarding incidents as they occur, or are reflected upon.
-Annual refresher training including written and practical assessments, is given to all Supportive Intervention practitioners.
-Staff are assessed by qualified instructors as to their competence in delivering Supportive Intervention supported responses and interventions.
+Annual refresher training including written and practical assessments, is given to all Safety Intervention practitioners.
+Staff are assessed by qualified instructors as to their competence in delivering Safety Intervention supported responses and interventions.
 In addition, the school can access consultancy from the wider Cambian group trainers and CPI to meet exceptional individual needs.